capactio/capact/docs/proposal/20201102-artifacts.md

 -	Action developer

-Only Implementation knows that something can be swapped out e.g. defined workflow can handle situation when user passes existing database and reuse it instead of creating a new one.
+Only Implementation knows that something can be swapped out e.g. defined workflow can handle the situation when a user passes the existing database and reuse it instead of creating a new one.
 As a result, the **optional** input TypeInstances should be defined on Implementation.

 Specifying optional input TypeInstance on Implementation, cause that user is able to discover and pass optional TypeInstance only during the render process of a specific Implementation.

-We also need to take into account that the workflow developer should be able to handle optional TypeInstances and if a given TypeInstance is available then skip a given step(s).
+We also need to take into account that the action developer should be able to handle optional TypeInstances and if a given TypeInstance is available then skip a given step(s).

 #### Suggested solution

 Introduce the new property `input.optionalTypeInstances` and template language that can be used by Action workflow developers.
-The Voltron Engine needs to handle optional TypeInstances and render final manifest based on the template syntax.
+The Voltron Engine needs to handle optional TypeInstances and render the final manifest based on the template syntax.

-**TODO:** Discuss template syntax with team.
+**TODO:** Discuss template syntax with the team.
 How we can make it as simple as possible?

 <details> <summary>Example</summary>